lndura/lndura/README.md

 It's designed to be easy to use, very new user friendly and has no malicious items.
 I am not responsible for how you use cheatengine or if you get banned for using it.

+People that contributed to table stuff:
+- everyone from TGA
+- DiamondEnderman
+- Falco
+- Deivid
+- Kujo

 You can reach me on these platforms:
 Twitch.tv: InduraBeast
 Discord:   _Indura